In My Sleep: Production notes

 Allen Wolf wrote, directed and produced In My Sleep.
 The film entered post production in August 2009, after having resolved several technical glitches before moving into sound design, music scoring and visual effects.
-Sound design was handled by Hollywood's Jonathan Miller, whose works include Independence Day, Saw, Narc, Trainspotting, The Hills Have Eyes Part II, and many others, while music scoring was completed by Conrad Pope, who also orchestrated Indiana Jones and the Kingdom of the Crystal Skull, Horton Hears a Who! and Julie & Julia and The Curious Case of Benjamin Button, and who recorded the score in Bulgaria and Los Angeles.
+Sound design was handled by Hollywood's Jonathan Miller, whose works include Independence Day, Saw, Narc, Trainspotting, The Hills Have Eyes Part II, and many others, while music scoring was completed by Conrad Pope, who also orchestrated Indiana Jones and the Kingdom of the Crystal Skull, Horton Hears a Who!, Julie & Julia and The Curious Case of Benjamin Button, and who recorded the score in Bulgaria and Los Angeles.
 Ralph Winter was the executive producer.
 Alyssa Weisberg, who won an Emmy for casting Lost and also cast Star Trek, was the casting director.

 Release

 Premiere

 On November 6, 2009, In My Sleep screened at the Fort Lauderdale Film Festival, where it won the Audience Choice Award.
 The film has sold to over seventy countries around the world and has been translated into German, French and Spanish.